Editorial Calendar

 THEME: Setting the Scene

-When it comes to setting the scene, all writers know it’s critical piece to ensuring readers have a clear grasp of what their reading, whether it be a physical setting in a novel or narrative nonfiction or the reason why information matters in instructional nonfiction.
+When it comes to setting the scene, all writers know it’s a critical piece to ensuring readers have a clear grasp of what they're reading, whether it be a physical setting in a novel or narrative nonfiction or the reason why information matters in instructional nonfiction.
 Setting also matters when it comes to a writer’s writing life.
 This issue aims to explore all facets and interpretations of how writers can set the scene.

 + WD Poetry Awards Announcement + Profile